GreatTreeGames/hugoportfoliotest/content/Projects/1732755038399-Virtual-Clinic-Scenarios/index.md

 #### Team: 2 game developers(me), 1 web developer, 1 project manager, 3 3d artists, 1 project lead, many subject matter experts and testers

 This is an educational game done in under contract with Case Western Reserve at the Francis Payne Bolton School of Nursing.
 It was also in partnership with CVS and the Institute for Healthcare Improvement (IHI).
 I was a designer and developer on this project.
 I currently also do maintenance on the game.
-Our goal in creating the game was to produce an intuitive learning environment where nurses learn to deliver better geriatric care in Minuteclinics around the US, by using an approach to elder care called the 4 M's system.
+Our goal in creating the game was to produce an intuitive learning environment where nurses learn to deliver better geriatric care in Minute Clinics around the US, by using an approach to elder care called the 4 M's system.

 # DESIGN TASKS: